aarontran/g309.2-0.6/Notes.md

 Good.
 Do note this when presenting images.
 My naively merged images from earlier are inaccurate in this respect.

-I do not further check the scale factor construction / reading / etc.
+I do not further check ESAS' scale factor code.
-Rather troublesome.

 Standing questions and TODOs